finite-element/finite-element-course/doc/source/L5_convergence.rst

 #.
 Continuity and coercivity (and hence well-posedness) for the Galerkin
    approximation is assured since `V_h \subset H^k`.
-This means that the Galerkin approximation is solveable and stable.
+This means that the Galerkin approximation is solvable and stable.

 #.
 The estimate of the error estimate in terms of `h` comes from
    C\'ea's lemma plus the error estimate for the nodal interpolation